tyrelh/personal-site-nextjs/posts/shipping-ecs-fargate-logs-to-datadog-with-firelens-and-what-broke.md

 The API key goes in Secrets Manager and gets injected by ECS through `secretOptions`, so it never lands in the task definition JSON or in state.
 Note the `:api_key::` suffix on the ARN.
 That's ECS pulling a single key out of a JSON secret.
 The format is `<arn>:<json-key>:<version-stage>:<version-id>`, and the trailing colons are the empty version fields.
 It's in the [AWS docs](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/specifying-sensitive-data-tutorial.html), but it's easy to skim past and hard to debug when you get it wrong, because the failure mode is a container that won't start with a message about the secret, not about the format.

-I deployed this and logs showed up in Datadog within minutes.
-It really was that easy.

-That was Wednesday.
-On Saturday I filed two bugs.
+I deployed this on the Wednesday and logs showed up in Datadog within minutes.
+It really was that easy, right up until Saturday, when I filed two bugs.

 ## Breakage #1: our tags weren't applied (except they were)